- Content Innovation: Making a Case for Reverse Engineering - November 19, 2016

 There is nothing new in this thesis.
 Viacom didn’t invent it from scratch.
 But the ideas in this talk echo what I’ve been discussing in other articles for quite some time: that we have to think differently in today’s marketplace.
 It is not enough to have a campaign, or to say you’re focused on a wide swath (like millennial men aged 19 to 32 who like football, craft beer and beards).
 Consumers today demand value and have an expectation for focus and niche.

 While it may seem counterintuitive, as well as expensive, to go after the smallest possible market, it is not.
 Loyalty breeds following, and engagement creates value.
 With that said, we are not talking about creating the “(insert person’s name here) channel” for every consumer.
 But to truly get to the brand’s use of impulse gene, creators need to think about what will trigger the impulse and how to build off that.
-That, my friends is getting to the core of brand DNA.
+That, my friends is getting to the core of brand development.

 Patrick Jager is the CEO of CORE Innovation Group – expert strategy and implementation in media, communications and business development across a wide spectrum of industries.